Will Scholfield, Engineer

 Heat pumps are growing in popularity, and it’s clear to see why with these benefits:

-A heat pump is more energy efficient than a gas boiler which helps to reduce carbon emissions.
+Heat pumps are generally more energy efficient than gas boilers, which helps to reduce carbon emissions.
 Both an air-source heat pump and a ground-source heat pump use electricity in order to compress and transfer heat energy.

 Heat pumps are more efficient than other heating systems because the amount of heat they produce is more than the amount of electricity they use.
-A heat pump can also run on green energy, which makes them even more efficient and eco-friendly.
+A heat pump can also run on renewable electricity, like the power generated by solar panels, which makes them even more efficient and eco-friendly.

 Heat pumps are more durable than conventional heating appliances, such as gas boilers, and last around 15 years on average.